StevellM/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

 We introduce here the necessary definitions and results which lie behind the methods presented.
 Most of the content is taken from [Nik79](@cite).

-# Primitive embeddings in even lattices
+# Nikulin's theory on primitive embeddings

-## Nikulin's theory
+## Primitive embeddings

 Given an embedding $i\colon S\hookrightarrow T$ of non-degenerate integral integer lattices, we call $i$ *primitive* if its cokernel $T/i(S)$ is torsion